Underpinning Bioengineering

 Professor of Bioengineering, Faculty of Medicine and Dentistry, Queen Mary University of London

-• Dr Hossein Heidari
+• Dr Marc Fernandez-Yague

-Lecturer, Queen Mary University of London
+Lecturer in Chemistry, Queen Mary University London

-• Dr Karin Hing
+• Prof Karin Hing

-Reader in Biomedical Materials, Queen Mary University of London
+Professor of Biomaterials and Tissue Regeneration, Queen Mary University of London

 • Prof Thomas Iskratsch